grafana/loki/docs/sources/send-data/alloy/_index.md

 Alloy pipelines are built using components that perform specific functions.
 For logs these can be broken down into three categories:

 - **Collector:** These components collect/receive logs from various sources.
 This can be scraping logs from a file, receiving logs over HTTP, gRPC or ingesting logs from a message queue.
 - **Transformer:** These components can be used to manipulate logs before they are sent to a writer.
-This can be used to add additional metadata, filter logs or batch logs before sending them to a writer.
+This can be used to add additional metadata, filter logs, or batch logs before sending them to a writer.
 - **Writer:** These components send logs to the desired destination.
 Our documentation will focus on sending logs to Loki, but Alloy supports sending logs to various destinations.

 ### Log components in Alloy